micromys/winCron/README.md

 ## crontab.pyc
 Crontab for windows 10

-A Windows crontab.pyc program analogue to linux crontab utility
+A Windows program analogue to linux crontab utility

 crontab.pyc supports almost all timing-arguments that Linux crontab supports, like:
 * * for every every minute,hour,month,day of month,day of week